• Skip to primary navigation

 • Slowly and gradually pour the milk into the roux and stir continuously until a smooth and lump-free sauce is achieved.

-• Add chopped dill weed, chopped capers, salt, and pepper and stir to combine.
+• Add chopped dill weed, chopped capers, lemon juice, salt, and pepper and stir to combine.
 Taste and adjust the seasoning accordingly and continue to cook for another two or five or until the sauce has thickened to your liking and no longer tastes floury.

 Add more milk or water to the sauce if it is becoming too thick.